 Gary K. Bertsch Director, Center for International Trade and SecurityAssociate Professor of International Affairs

-In addition to his research activities, Dr. Conrad develops and implements training programs for government officials and corporate audiences on topics such as counterproliferation and strategic trade management.
-He is also a former U.S. Navy officer and has worked in the international private sector.
+In addition to his research activities, Dr. Conrad develops and implements training programs for government officials and corporate audiences on topics such as counterproliferation, border security and strategic trade management.
+He is a former U.S. Navy officer and has worked in the international private sector.